teja318/teja318/README.md

+Hi there, I'm Teja 👋

-I’m currently looking for a front-end-developer job.
+🔭 I’m currently looking for a Front End Developer job !!

-Passionate about building responsive web application.
+🌱 I’m currently learning Node.js
+👯 I’m looking to collaborate with other content creators 🥅 2021 Goals: Contribute more to Open Source projects ⚡ Fun fact: I love Listiening Old songs and play Shuttle and Cooking

 Languages and Tools: